Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Search/SearchSymbolDictionary/README.md

 ##How it works

-The sample uses the `searchSymbols` on the `SymbolDictionary` to search for the symbols that match the `StyleSymbolSearchParameters`.
+The sample uses the `searchSymbols` function to search for the symbols that match the `StyleSymbolSearchParameters`.

 ##Features
 -SymbolDictionary